compbiofan/SimSCSnTree/README.md

         ```-u (--acceptance-rate)  The probability to accept a proposal in Metropolis Hasting. (default: 0.5)```

-    * Parameters controlling bulk sequencing:
+    * Parameters controlling bulk sequencing: -V. This option is similar to -v but it applies to the bulk sequencing.
+Since bulk sequencing is usually of a much deep depth than single cell, use -V >= 5 if bulk sequencing data is desired.
+The same coverage applies to all ancestral genomes.

         ```-V (--cov-bulk)	The coverage of the bulk sequencing.
 The same for all levels.
 This parameter is needed when -U is identified. (default: 30)```